medcelerate/parallel-cluster/README.md

 ### Tests

-To run tests on the post install python script simply clone the rpo and build and run the compute and master dockerfiles.
+To run tests on the post install python script simply clone the repo and build and run the compute and master dockerfiles.

 ***Tests will fail!
 Specifically the systemd start commands in docker.
 It is very difficult to get running without privileged containers.***